FMCorz/moodle-block_xp/README.md

 Features
 --------

-- Automatically captures and attribute experience points to students' actions
+- Automatically captures and attributes experience points to students' actions
 - Block that displays current level and progress towards next level
 - Report for teachers to get an overview of their students' levels
 - Experience points are earned per course